jsoref/hashicorp-packer/website/source/docs/builders/amazon-chroot.html.md

     forces Packer to find an open device automatically.

 -   `ena_support` (boolean) - Enable enhanced networking (ENA but not SriovNetSupport) on HVM-compatible AMIs.
-If true, add `ec2:ModifyInstanceAttribute` to your AWS IAM policy.
+If `true`, add `ec2:ModifyInstanceAttribute` to your AWS IAM policy.
     Note: you must make sure enhanced networking is enabled on your instance.
 See [Amazon's documentation on enabling enhanced networking](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/enhanced-networking.html#enabling_enhanced_networking).
 Default `false`.